ssfsx17/ffpnp/Jobs/JobDetails/Samurai.md

 Reactions:

 - 1 x Choice
-- Shirahadori (1 AP) - Stop a melee attack against you, and attempt to cause Broken Weapon status (2) to the attacker.
+- Shirahadori (1 AP) - +50 Evasion against a melee attack.
+If the attack misses, then attempt to cause Broken Weapon status to the attacker.

 Proficiencies: